xigadee/Microservice/README.md

 ## Feedback

 Xigadee is in active development across a number of development projects, and we welcome feedback and suggestions for future versions of the Framework, and more importantly bug reports.

-@paulstancer @guysteel

 ![Hitachi](/docs/hitachi.png)